DyerlabTeaching/ENVS-543/README.md

 ### Military short-term training or deployment

 If military students receive orders for short-term training or for deployment/mobilization, they should inform and present their orders to Military Student Services and to their professor(s).
-For further information on policies and procedures contact <a href="https://militaryservices.vcu.edu/">Military Student Services</a> at 828-5993.
+For further information on policies and procedures, contact <a href="https://militaryservices.vcu.edu/">Military Student Services</a> at 828-5993.

 ### Students representing the university – excused absences